maniaclab/snowmass-connect-docs/docs/software.md

         ilc
         rivet

-These can run on the local host or if the executables are static they can be transferred to remote worker nodes for HTCCondor jobs in the OSPool.
+These can run on the local host or, if the executables are static, in HTCCondor jobs submitted to the OSPool.

 2. The following packages are installed in stash, `/collab/project/snowmass21/software/`: